src-d/blog/content/post/review-building-static-analysis-tools.md

 > open source Java projects on GitHub — of the 18 patches that we submitted, 14 were accepted

 However for an organization, it has a huge disadvantage — it’s laborious and hard to scale.
-If conducted without a proper care, results will not only be ignored by developers but can also contribute to an overall issue-tracker value depreciation of the project.
+If conducted without proper care, results will not only be ignored by developers but can also contribute to an overall issue-tracker value depreciation of the project.

-Despite that, one can see this approach been used by companies in this field e.g.
+Despite that, one can see this approach being used by companies in this field e.g.
-[American Software Safety Reliability Company](http://www.assrc.us), an Atlanta-based enterprise that seems to have deep roots in software verifications and is somehow [supported by DARPA](http://www.qbitlogic.com/darpa-bigcode/), to achieve the same — test some of their products like [https://www.mycode.ai](https://www.mycode.ai/) solution, that is planned to deploy across all of the U.S. Department of Defense software development divisions, i.e on [Git, popular OSS project](https://public-inbox.org/git/CAGm8dMApDdLEzeKU-h16G0NSpnuk9LMTWA29t4MxO1qcNpUvhA@mail.gmail.com/).
+[American Software Safety Reliability Company](http://www.assrc.us), an Atlanta-based enterprise that seems to have deep roots in software verifications and is [supported by DARPA](http://www.qbitlogic.com/darpa-bigcode/), to achieve the same — test some of their products like [https://www.mycode.ai](https://www.mycode.ai/) solution, that is planned to deploy across all of the U.S. Department of Defense software development divisions, i.e on [Git, popular OSS project](https://public-inbox.org/git/CAGm8dMApDdLEzeKU-h16G0NSpnuk9LMTWA29t4MxO1qcNpUvhA@mail.gmail.com/).